mjordan/islandora_workbench_docs/docs/fields.md

 ## Reserved CSV fields

-The following CSV fields are used for specific purposes and in some cases are required in your CSV file, depending on the task you are performing.
+The following CSV fields are used for specific purposes and in some cases are required in your CSV file, depending on the task you are performing (see below for specific cases).
 Data in them does not directly populate Drupal content-type fields.

 | CSV field name | Task(s) | Note |
 | --- | --- ||